tayganr/purviewlab/modules/module10.md

 <div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>

-## 4. Provide Service Principal Access to Azure Purview
+## 4. Provide Service Principal Access to Microsoft Purview

 1. Navigate to **Purview Studio** > **Data map** > **Collections** > **YOUR_ROOT_COLLECTION**, and then click **Add data curators**.